chiboozor/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c - prints the alphabet in lowercase excepting 'q' and 'e' using the 'putchar' function.

+5-print_numbers.c - prints all single digit numbers of base 10 using the 'printf' function.

-5-print_numbers.c - prints all single digit numbers of base 10 starting from 0.
+6-print_numberz.c - prints all single digit numbers of base 10 starting from 0.
 Basically, print from 0 - 9.
 And it's tricky cause you can't just print numbers directly using the putchar function.
-So we add '0' to the number to be printed in order to get its ASCII value as putchar only prints characters, so to get the ASCII value of a number '0' (=48) is added to that number.
+So we add '0' to the number to be printed in order to get its ASCII value as putchar only prints characters.

-6-print_numberz.c - same program as task 5-print_numbers.c.